What is a W-2 Tax Form? Here’s What it Means

-A W-2 is an official tax document you’ll receive in January or early February at the latest.
-It has a lot of information, including how much you earned in pay and benefits from your job over the previous 12 months.
-The numbers on your W-2 are used to figure out how much of your income is taxable and how much tax you have already paid.
-Your employer sends one copy to you and one to the IRS.
+Form W-2 is an official tax document you’ll receive in January or early February at the latest.
+It has a lot of information, including how much you earned in pay, benefits from your job over the previous 12 months, and how much money was withheld for federal, state, and other types of tax.

 Your employer will issue you a W-2 if you’ve earned $600 or more in wages within the last year.
 If you withheld income (no matter the amount) for Social Security, Medicare, or state and federal taxes, you will also receive a W-2.